 Gonorrhea treatment for partners

 Your partner also should go through testing and treatment for gonorrhea, even if he or she has no signs or symptoms.
 Your partner receives the same treatment you do.
 Even if you've been treated for gonorrhea, a partner who isn't treated can pass it to you again.

 Gonorrhea treatment for babies

-Babies born to mothers with gonorrhea receive a medication in their eyes soon after birth to prevent infection.
-If an eye infection develops, babies can be treated with antibiotics.PreviousNext
+Babies born to mothers with gonorrhea who develop the infection can be treated with antibiotics.PreviousNext

 Preparing for an appointment

 You'll likely see your family doctor or a general practitioner.
 Here's some information to help you get ready for your appointment.

 When you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.